 US STOCKS-Wall Street slides for fifth straight day on rate hike jitters

-Sept 1 (Reuters) - U.S. stock indexes fell for the fifth straight session on Thursday as fresh signs of a tight labor market raised bets in favor of the Federal Reserve's aggressive approach, lifting bond yields and pressuring growth stocks.
+Sept 1 (Reuters) - U.S. stock indexes slid for the fifth straight session on Thursday as fresh signs of a tight labor market raised expectations of an aggressive approach by the Federal Reserve, lifting bond yields and pressuring growth stocks.

 The weekly jobless claims fell more-than-expected last week and layoffs dropped in August, consistent with strong demand for workers.
 Investors now await the monthly nonfarm payrolls report on Friday for more evidence on the labor market.

+Economists polled by Reuters sees jobs increase of 300,000, while Wells Fargo economist Jay Bryson revised his forecast for nonfarm payrolls to 375,000 from 325,000.

+"The data coming out still keeps reaffirming how strong the labor market is... even if you get 200,000-250,000 job numbers (tomorrow), that is still a labor market that is too strong to control inflation and just indicates the Fed has work to do," said Ronald Temple, head of U.S. equity at Lazard Asset Management.

-As the 10-year Treasury yield US10YT=RR rose to its highest level since June 21, heavyweight technology and growth stocks such as Apple Inc AAPL.O, Amazon.com AMZN.O, Tesla Inc TSLA.O and Microsoft Corp MSFT.O fell between 0.3% and 1.8%.
+As the 10-year Treasury yield US10YT=RR rose to its highest level since June 28, technology and growth stocks fell the most with Apple Inc AAPL.O, Amazon.com AMZN.O, Tesla Inc TSLA.O and Microsoft Corp MSFT.O down between 0.9% and 3%.

+Chipmakers .SOX lost 4.4%, led by a 11.5% drop in shares of Nvidia NVDA.O and 6.6% in Advanced Micro Devices AMD.O after the United States imposed an export ban on some top AI chips to China.

-Traders have raised their expectation of a third straight 75 basis points increase in rates in September to 77.1% from 74% despite mixed signals on inflation.
+Still, traders expect a 77.1% chance of a third straight 75 basis points increase in rates in September and expect it to peak around 3.977% in March 2023.
 FEDWATCH

-"The market has its dead eyes on re-testing the June lows.
-We will see how it goes after Friday's nonfarm payroll report and how things go once we get back into a full week after the Labor Day," said Robert Pavlik, senior portfolio manager at Dakota Wealth Management.

-"Powell's comments put the realism back into the market... people that have gotten in since the bounce off the lows in June are quickly moving to the sidelines."

-The benchmark S&P 500 .SPX has dropped 9.6% since hitting a four-month high in August, with much of the losses triggered by Fed Chair Jerome Powell's hawkish view on interest rate hikes.
+The benchmark S&P 500 .SPX has dropped 9.6% since hitting a four-month high in August, with much of the losses triggered by Fed Chair Jerome Powell's hawkish view on interest rate hikes to bring inflation below the 2% target.

 Investors are worried about how much and how long the Fed will raise rates, with Wall Street's main indexes recording their weakest August performance in seven years in the previous session.

-Declining issues outnumbered advancers for a 8.22-to-1 ratio on the NYSE and for a 4.93-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 5.93-to-1 ratio on the NYSE and for a 3.80-to-1 ratio on the Nasdaq.

-The S&P index recorded one new 52-week highs and 30 new lows, while the Nasdaq recorded nine new highs and 235 new lows.
+The S&P index recorded one new 52-week highs and 34 new lows, while the Nasdaq recorded 15 new highs and 306 new lows.

 ((Devik.Jain@thomsonreuters.com;))